UbiquitousLearning/FedAdapter/README.md

 to get the final pictures in the manuscript.

 Our experiment results could be downloaded from [Google drive](exps_data/download_data.sh).

+You can also refer to our artifact evaluation instructions in [ae.pdf](./ae.pdf).
 <!--

 # Notes to be merged